 Prompt incision and adequate drainage are required and should not wait until the abscess points.
 Many abscesses can be drained as an in-office procedure; deeper abscesses may require drainage in the operating room.
 Febrile, neutropenic, or diabetic patients or those with marked cellulitis should also receive antibiotics (eg, ciprofloxacin 500 mg IV q 12 h and metronidazole 500 mg IV q 8 h, ampicillin/sulbactam 1.5 g IV q 8 h).
 Antibiotics are not indicated for healthy patients with superficial abscesses.
 Anorectal fistulas may develop after drainage.

 Superficial abscesses may be diagnosed clinically and drained in the office or emergency department.

-Deep abscesses often require examination under anesthesia and/or imaging and typically must be drained in the operating room.
+Deep abscesses often require imaging with CT scan and typically must be drained in the operating room.

 Immunocompromised patients and those with deep abscesses should receive antibiotics.

 Drug NameSelect Trade